there are only two sermons:

 1. self-compassion is a wide-enough home for all of you to live in.

-2. compassion is recursive. you can have compassion on your complete inability to have compassion for yourself.
+2. self-compassion is recursive. you can have compassion on your complete inability to have compassion for yourself.

-3. compassion is not primarily about trying to put up with yourself. it is about releasing the stories that tell us we need to be put up with.
+3. self-compassion is not primarily about trying to put up with yourself. it is about releasing the reasons we feel that we need to be put up with.

 love says "it matters that you're around" - and means it